 But for as bad as Matthews was, Chaney hasn’t been much better.
 He’s missed a ton of tackles and has had trouble shedding blocks.
 To be fair, Chaney has improved in recent weeks, but he has a long way to go.

 Along with outside linebacker Brian Rolle, they’ve upgraded the Eagles’ defense from horrendous to below average.
 The Eagles have tightened their “wide nine” front and over the last six quarters of football have played better on defense.
 Chaney must continue his progression, however, in order for the Eagles to make a legitimate run at the postseason.
 Teams can’t run wild on the Eagles and play keep away from the offense–and that starts with Chaney.

 He calls the plays, the defense runs through him, and the coaches trust him.
 Physically, he can get the job done.
 Now, he must find a way to clear the mental hurdle.

-Topics: Jamar Chaney
+Tags: Jamar Chaney